 If you can’t fit all your daily items on one page I think you probably need an assistant to help you manage them all!

-You can embellish your daily spread and make it easier to read by using different fonts, different colors, or banners that you draw in.
+You can embellish your daily layout and make it easier to read by using different fonts, different colors, or banners that you draw in.

 To start off try keeping it as simple as possible.
 Only include what’s completely necessary for you so that you can focus on the process and the habit.